Topological string theory

 In theoretical physics, topological string theory is a version of string theory.
-Topological string theory appeared in papers by theoretical physicists, such as Edward Witten and Cumrun Vafa, by analogy with Witten's earlier idea of topological quantum field theory.
+Topological string theory appeared in papers by theoretical physicists, such as Edward Witten and Cumrun Vafa, by analogy with Witten's earlier work on topological quantum field theory.

 Overview

 There are two main versions of topological string theory: the topological A-model and the topological B-model.
 The results of the calculations in topological string theory generically encode all holomorphic quantities within the full string theory whose values are protected by spacetime supersymmetry.
 Various calculations in topological string theory are closely related to Chern–Simons theory, Gromov–Witten invariants, mirror symmetry, geometric Langlands Program, and many other topics.

 The operators in topological string theory represent the algebra of operators in the full string theory that preserve a certain amount of supersymmetry.
 Topological string theory is obtained by a topological twist of the worldsheet description of ordinary string theory: the operators are given different spins.
 The operation is fully analogous to the construction of topological field theory which is a related concept.
 Consequently, there are no local degrees of freedom in topological string theory.